logo

 Abstract

-This randomized controlled trial investigated the effectiveness and feasibility of sport climbing in Parkinson's disease (PD) patients.
-48 PD patients were randomized into a 12-week sport climbing course (SC) or an unsupervised physical training group (UT).
-The primary outcome was improvement on the MDS-UPDRS-III.
-Sport climbing showed a significant reduction in MDS-UPDRS-III (-12.9 points; 95% CI -15.9 to -9.8), while the UT showed no significant improvement (-3.0 points; 95% CI -6.0 to 0.1).
-Bradykinesia, rigidity, and tremor subscales also improved significantly in the SC group.
-Adherence to climbing sessions was 99%, with an 8% dropout rate and no adverse events.
-The study provides class III evidence that sport climbing is highly effective and feasible for mildly to moderately affected PD patients.
+Physical activity is of prime importance in non-pharmacological Parkinson's disease (PD) treatment.
+The current study examines the effectiveness and feasibility of sport climbing in PD patients in a single-centre, randomised controlled, semi-blind trial.
+A total of 48 PD patients without experience in climbing (average age 64 ± 8 years, Hoehn & Yahr stage 2–3) were assigned either to participate in a 12-week sport climbing course (SC) or to attend an unsupervised physical training group (UT).
+The primary outcome was the improvement of symptoms on the Movement Disorder Society-Sponsored Revision of the Unified Parkinson's Disease Rating Scale part III (MDS-UPDRS-III).
+Sport climbing was associated with a significant reduction of the MDS-UPDRS-III (−12.9 points; 95% CI −15.9 to −9.8), while no significant improvement was to be found in the UT (−3.0 points; 95% CI −6.0 to 0.1).
+Bradykinesia, rigidity and tremor subscales significantly improved in SC, but not in the unsupervised control group.
+In terms of feasibility, the study showed a 99% adherence of participants to climbing sessions and a drop-out rate of only 8%.
+No adverse events occurred.
+This trial provides class III evidence that sport climbing is highly effective and feasible in mildly to moderately affected PD patients.

 Publisher